Battle of the Books

 Under the guidance of our PTO, parent volunteers provide our students with a variety of multicultural experiences.
 Many of these take place during Red Ribbon Week.

 The Council consists of at least two representatives from each third, fourth, and fifth grade class.
-Fourth and fifth graders can run for Student Council leadership positions (president, vice president, secretary, treasurer).
 Representatives make the commitment to participate in fundraisers, school programs, and community service projects.

-The faculty sponsors are Michelle Alden and Sherri Bonds.
+The faculty sponsors are Peg Link, Catherine Krantz, and Sandi Wiley.